Edward Via College of Osteopathic Medicine

 The VCOM-Virginia operates with a collaborative agreement with Virginia Polytechnic Institute and State University (Virginia Tech) for education, research, and student activities.

-- The main facility offers two theater style high-tech classrooms, a state-of-the-art anatomy lab; 10 small group rooms, 4 conference rooms, student services, student lounges and food service, and the library.
-High definition video projection and recording allows all presentations to be recorded and displayed on VCOM TV for student review from home.
+- The main facility offers two theater-style high-tech classrooms, a state-of the-art anatomy lab, 12 small-group rooms, 4 conference rooms, student lounges, food service, and a library.
+High-definition video projection and recording allows all presentations to be recorded and later displayed through VCOM TV for student review.

-- The second building houses the Center for Medical Simulation and Technology which includes clinical medical procedural skills laboratories, simulated patient exam rooms with recording capability and EMR technology, and patient simulation laboratories with high tech manikin simulators for pediatric, adult, and obstetrical procedural training.
+- •The adjacent Simulation and Technology Center houses the Center for Medical Simulation and Technology, which includes clinical medical procedural skills laboratories, simulated patient exam rooms with recording capability and EMR technology, and patient simulation laboratories, and high-tech mannequin simulators for pediatric, adult, and obstetrical procedural training.

-- The osteopathic manipulation lab provides electronic tables and high definition video monitoring to assure optimal education.
+- The osteopathic manipulation and physical examination lab provides electronic tables are located in a third facility along with a small group classroom theatre.
+State of the art, high definition video capability assures optimal education.

 Student residence options: